 Our Financial Needs

-This project is expected to need about 4 to 6 million dollars to fund
+This project needed about 4 million dollars to fund

 all of the aspects of bringing this historic site to the public.

 The acquisition of this site has been a complex one.
 Save Our

 Heritage acquired much of the land in 2004 from Patrick McGrath and the

 house itself from Michael McGrath in 2005.
 Some of the Barrett